 Harbinder also has extensive experience of working with artists.
 At Tottenham Court Road station he is responsible for integrating the greatest number of in-situ artworks within a London underground station, collaborating with noted contemporary artists Daniel Buren, Douglas Gordon, and Richard Wright.

-Bringing his infrastructure and transport expertise to a broader audience, Harbinder is a member of the HS2 independent design review panel and sits on the Croydon Place Review Panel; he provides guidance on major infrastructure projects and public realm schemes.
+Bringing his infrastructure and transport expertise to a broader audience, Harbinder is a member of the Mayor of London’s Infrastructure Advisory Panel, HS2 independent design review panel and sits on the Croydon Place Review Panel; he provides guidance on major infrastructure projects and public realm schemes.

 Within the cultural sector, Harbinder delivered the New Art Exchange in Nottingham - the largest gallery in the UK dedicated to a culturally diverse contemporary arts programme.
-Harbinder is also a trustee of Pitzhanger Manor House & Gallery; a Grade I listed building designed by Sir John Soane located in Ealing, West London .
+Harbinder is also a trustee of Pitzhanger Manor House & Gallery; a Grade I-listed building designed by Sir John Soane in Ealing, West London.

-Harbinder is a RIBA Part III Professional Examiner and a member of the RIBA Validation Panel.
-He is part of the ‘Speakers for Schools’ initiative; encouraging children from state schools to join the design and construction industries.
+Harbinder lectures on professional practice in the UK and internationally alongside the delivery and construction of major infrastructure projects.
+He is a RIBA Part III Professional Examiner and a member of the RIBA Validation Panel.
+He is part of the ‘Speakers for Schools’ initiative, which encourages children from state schools to join the design and construction industries.

-At Hawkins\Brown, Harbinder leads the mentoring professional development and training programme for architectural graduates, which is recognised as one of the best in the industry.
+At Hawkins\Brown, Harbinder leads our mentoring professional development and training programme for architectural graduates, which is recognised as one of the best in the industry.